In a nutshell

 - A background in construction or engineering is a major bonus because you’ll already have industry contacts and will be able to combine legal know-how with practical advice.

-- The average value of a construction dispute in the UK fell to $25 million in 2015 down from $27 million the year before, though the average duration of a dispute rose to 10.7 months from ten months
+- The average value of a construction dispute in the UK rose to £27 million in 2016, after having shown a steady decline in the previous two years.
+The average duration of a dispute rose to 14 months, up from 10.7 months the year before.